Thursday, 13 July 2017

 We had picked up a bag of pastries on the way, and with hot, milky coffee they made an ideal start to the day.
 We lingered over them as long as we dared.

-When we set off, we first crossed an attractive little river with grassy banks, then came to a roundabout flanked by ugly supermarkets and warehouses, at which point we turned off, passed some soul-destroying apartment blocks and emerged into the countryside.
+When we set off, we first crossed an attractive little river with grassy banks, then came to a roundabout flanked by ugly supermarkets and warehouses, at which point we turned off, hurried past some soul-destroying apartment blocks and emerged into the countryside.